 - formally, very self-confident (but, substantially, often uncomfortable).

 - formally, very indifferent (but, substantially, irritated by the interaction with others),

-- formally, very independent (but, substantially, continuously aimed at research the other's intention for preventively evading it),
+- formally, very independent (but, substantially, continuously aimed at research of the other's intention, for preventively evading it),

 - formally, very self-controlled (but, substantially, prone to impulsive reactive acts).

 His proxemics, his kinesics, her logical processes, revealed me, quickly and accurately (even in response to precise my stresses), its conducts as: